Carmona microphylla - Oriental Tea Tree

 Although most specimens won't flower, Carmonas will readily flower in the spring if it's exposed to persistent droughts and cool winter temperatures.
 Small inflorescences will develop along the unwooded stems, lasting up to three weeks with each white flower lasting up to seven days.

-Repot biannually in spring using a Bonsai-labelled compost and the ORIGINAL container.
-Hydrate the plant 24hrs before the tinkering with the roots and remove the specimen from its pot afterwards.
+Repot every two years in the spring, using either a 'Houseplant' or 'Bonsai' labelled compost and the ORIGINAL container.
+Hydrate the plant 24hrs before tinkering with the roots and remove the specimen from its pot afterwards.
 Reduce the rootball by a third with a clean pair of scissors to keep the plant within its desired size.
 Add a layer of the compost in the pot's centre and rest the specimen onto the new soil.
 Fill the gap between the roots and pot with some further compost, gently tapping either side to remove any air pockets.
 For those that have signs of root rot, click on this link to learn more about this issue.

 Most Bonsai are classified as poisonous, and if parts of the plant are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.